Gingerbread Photo Craft [Free Template]

 - If you’re making this with a girl, glue the bow to the side of the head.
 If you’re making this with a boy, glue the bow to the neck.

-- Place the icing decorations on each of the limbs and glue them in place.
+- Place the icing decorations on each limb and glue them in place.
 Use the scissors to cut off the extra paper.
+Alternatively, you can use a white paint pen or white gel marker to draw the icing on.

-- Finish off by gluing 2 pom poms to the center of the gingerbread body.
+- Finish off by gluing two pom poms or the buttons from the template to the center of the gingerbread's body.

 Of course!
 All you need to do is enter your email in the form at the end of this post to have the link sent to you ?